 6. Finish each book you start (unless you abandoned it on purpose)

 I believe you can gain value from any reading experience.
 However, I think it’s also fine to quit a book if you don’t like it–especially if you find it distasteful, if it hits your triggers, or it’s boring and not a great fit.
+(For future reference, here’s a handy method to check books for trigger warnings.)
 So if you intentionally set a book aside, fine.
 But don’t leave books unfinished simply because you never got back to them or had to return them to the library.
 This can become a bad habit, and it will detract from your reading experience.

 7. Explore more genres

 Stretch yourself out of your reading comfort zones every now and then.
-You might be surprised to find new favourites!
+You might be surprised to find new favourites, like this reader who discovered five wonderful authors she’d missed!
 (Check out the book lists on this site for inspiration!)

 8. Read the book before you watch the movie